-Pumpkin and Sweet Potato Soup combines the perfect complementary autumn flavors of sweet potatoes, pumpkin, sage and seasonal spices.
-This nourishing pumpkin and sweet potato soup with coconut milk will help you feel good in the winter months.
+Pumpkin and Sweetpotato Soup combines the perfect complementary autumn flavors of sweetpotatoes, pumpkin, sage and seasonal spices.
+This nourishing pressure cooker pumpkin and sweetpotato soup with coconut milk will help you feel good in the winter months.

 As an Amazon Associate, I may earn from qualifying purchases.
 You can read more here on our Disclaimer and Privacy Page.

-If you’re like me, this pumpkin sweet potato soup recipe will make you a believer, too.
+This pumpkin sweet potato soup recipe will make you a soup believer, too.
 I promise.

-Pumpkin is a great example of things to eat with sweet potatoes – the two are a match made in heaven and complement each other nicely.
+- They go well together!
+Pumpkin is a great example of things to eat with sweetpotatoes – the two are a match made in heaven and complement each other nicely.

-Pressure cooker pumpkin soup brings you everything you want and need from a storebought soup into your own home.
+- Easy, wholesome ingredients – Pressure cooker pumpkin soup brings you everything you want and need from a storebought soup into your own home.
 Except, no weird or artificial ingredients

 - For everyone in the house – This soup was enjoyed by everyone in our house – baby, toddler and adults.
 My trick for kids is adding croutons – they go a long way.

 They both have exceptional nutrition profiles and are strong supporters of immunity.

-So, I create this naturally dairy free pumpkin soup.
-It’s the best easy vegan pumpkin soup recipe I’ve tried.
+This naturally dairy free pumpkin soup is truly the best easy vegan pumpkin soup recipe I’ve tried.

 The prep for this easy vegetarian soup recipe in the instant pot is so easy.